jaystack/functionly-doc/wiki/classes.md

 ## ApiGateway
-It is just a technical class for [eventSource]() decorator.
+It is just a technical class for [[eventSource|decorators#eventsource]] decorator.
 This allows you to subscribe to ApiGateway events like a DynamoTable record or S3 file changes.
-Its not work in local environment as like [apiGateway]().
+Its not work in local environment as like [[apiGateway|decorators#apigateway]].